liujiachi1997/SIAST/README.md

 ## SIAST: A Slot Imbalance-Aware Self-Training Scheme for Semi-Supervised Slot Filling

 This repository is used to store source code for paper "[SIAST: A Slot Imbalance-Aware Self-Training Scheme for Semi-Supervised Slot Filling](https://ieeexplore.ieee.org/document/10096302)" accepted by ICASSP2023.
+Welcome to cite our paper when using the model.